zowe/docs-site/docs/getting-started/zowe_v2_faq.md

 The Zowe Squads have prepared XLS spreadsheets with conformance criteria for all Zowe extensions including: CLI, APIs, App Framework, and Explorerfor VS Code.
 The spreadsheets clearly show the prior / V1 criteria alongside the new / V2 criteria.
 Please be aware, there are additions, deletions, and CHANGES to the criteria.
 In some cases the change is simply that a BEST PRACTICE has been deemed REQUIRED.
 Use the light-GREEN highlights to easily identify the changes.
 See the Changes to the [Conformance Criteria](https://www.zowe.org/vnext#conformance-changes) section at Zowe.org/vNext.

-## Whats the difference between "server.json" and "zowe.yaml"?
+## Whats the difference between "server.json" and "example-zowe.yaml"?

-The previous Zowe V1.x config, "server.json", has been removed from V2 and has been replaced with a file named "zowe.yaml".
+The previous Zowe V1.x config, "server.json", has been removed from V2 and has been replaced with a new yaml configuration file.
 The app server will no longer support instances/workspaces which only contain a "server.json" config file and will fallback to a default configuration.
 In addition to the app server, ZSS will no longer support "server.json".

-zowe.yaml contains configurations for the setup, install, and initialization of Zowe as well as for individual components. zowe.yaml allows users to customize dataset names, security related configs, certificate setup/config, job name & job prefix, various runtime configs, high availability config, as well as individual component configurations.
+The yaml Zowe configuration file contains configurations for the setup, install, and initialization of Zowe as well as for individual components.
+This file allows users to customize dataset names, security related configs, certificate setup/config, job name & job prefix, various runtime configs, high availability config, as well as individual component configurations.

-For more information on Zowe setup with zowe.yaml, run the following command in the command line:
+For more information on Zowe setup and the yaml configuration, run the following command in the command line:

   zwe init --help